zhuminjie/OpenSeesPyDoc/src/elasticBeamColumn.rst

 Elastic Beam Column Element
 ===========================

 This command is used to construct an elasticBeamColumn element object.
-The arguments for the construction of an elastic beam-column element depend on the dimension of the problem, ndm:
+The arguments for the construction of an elastic beam-column element depend on the dimension of the problem, (ndm)